 The Center for Patient Partnerships is a national resource for strengthening the consumer perspective in health care.
-We have graduate students from Law, Medicine, Pharmacy, Physician Assistant, Physical Therapy, Public Health, Social Work, Gender Studies, Engineering, and others participating in our certificate program.
+We have graduate students from Law, Medicine, Pharmacy, Physician Assistant, Physical Therapy, Public Health, Social Work, Gender and Women's Studies, Engineering, and others participating in our certificate program.

 Additional opportunities are available in patient experience research and organizational and legislative policy advocacy through student-led “case to cause” projects.